Skip to main content

 • Quarterly faculty training is implemented for affinity group facilitation and creating psychologically safe spaces for resident mentoring and advising.

-An 18-month rotating curriculum for health equity and advocacy called HEALS (Health Equity and Advocacy Leadership Series) was created to better engage residents with caring and advocating for the diverse communities of Carolinians we serve.
+An 18-month rotating curriculum called HEALS (Health for Everyone, Access, and Leadership Series) was created to better engage residents with caring and advocating for the variety of communities of Carolinians we serve.